-Figure 74 Dwellings broken down by overcrowding or under-occupation
+Figure 73 Dwellings broken down by number of bedrooms

 15.3.5.
 Full-time annual gross earnings vary across the three Greater Norwich districts, with South Norfolk residents earning significantly more than those in the other two districts89.
 All districts fall below the United Kingdom average90 but the national figure will be heavily influenced by high London earnings.
-It is worth noting that all three districts have higher annual full-time earnings than the East of England overall (£27,299).
+It is worth noting that all three districts have higher annual full-time earnings than the East of England overall (\pounds 27,299).
 Figure 75, below, illustrates this.